mgerstner/buffer-overflow-training/examples/gdb_intro/README.md

 ### Using `debuginfod` Instead

+NOTE: this feature is currently broken, because the debuginfo servers are unavailable.

 Alternatively, if on openSUSE Tumbleweed, you can use the `debuginfod` feature which will allow you to transparently download debug symbols for system packages.
 In this case you should make the use of this feature permanent by